hexpm/hexpm/web/templates/policy/privacy.html.md

 ### API

 A registered user is required to publish packages, to otherwise consume the API a user is not required.
-For users their username, email address and cryptographically hashed password is stored.
-This information is not shared with other parties.
-Users that own packages together can see the email addresses of the other owners.
+See the "User information" section below for more information about what user information is stored and is public.

 Requests to the API is logged and the same information is stored as for the websites.